 But how do people who have lived without a secure home understand place?
 How does homelessness shape the places and people you encounter, and the way you think about belonging, home, and community?
 How does being “out of place” – without a home – affect how you experience the world?

 Australia has a large shadow population of people for whom homelessness is a daily reality.
 Numbering around 116,000 nationally, they’re a diverse group: daughters and mothers, nephews and grandfathers; older women, tertiary students, Indigenous Australians and immigrants; people who’ve worked hard, raised families, lived full lives.
 Yet while they share our common humanity, “the homeless” are often stereotyped, vilified, dismissed, or blamed.
 They are spoken for, and spoken about; their voices seldom heard, their creativity often ignored.

 We Are Here sets out to change that.
 This exciting collection is the first book-length work to showcase writings by this diverse and overlooked group of Australians.

 >Who’s running the project?

-The We Are Here project is run by Melbourne-based novelist, journalist, and academic Meg Mundell (author of The Trespassers, UQP, August 2019; and Black Glass, Scribe, 2011).
-A former deputy editor of The Big Issue Australia, Meg is currently a research fellow in writing and literature at Deakin University.
-To stay up to date with the project, and for details of the launch event and public readings, follow Meg on Twitter: @MegMundell
+The “We Are Here” project is run by Melbourne-based novelist, journalist, and academic Meg Mundell (author of The Trespassers, UQP, August 2019; and Black Glass, Scribe, 2011).
+A former deputy editor of The Big Issue Australia, Meg is now an interdisciplinary researcher exploring place, narrative, homelessness and spatial justice.
+To stay up to date with the project, and for details of public events, follow Meg on Twitter: @MegMundell